Huzur iss kadar bhi na itraa ke chaliye,

 This design is not commonly seen in the saree-blouse industry, especially that dangling sleeve and the shirt style.
 That is precisely why this Myoho design from Lakme Fashion Week 2016 has found a place in my top 50 list.

-Tip – Wear this blouse with one of your silk sarees and be ready to be the show stopper.
+Tip – This can be one of the best blouse designs for silk sarees.
+Wear it and be ready to be the show stopper.

 48. Hazel Halter